Jana0509/Build-Serverless-Chatbot-AmazonBedrock/README.md

 ### Conclusion
-This Project helped me to Understand and develop the GenAI Application using various Bedrock's Features such as KB, Agents and Guardrails
+This Project Highlights the Successful Implemenation of Serverless Chatbot GenAI Application  using various Bedrock's Features such as KB, Agents and Guardrails.
+By leveraging AWS's robust services and integrating best practices, the architecture delivers high scalability, resilience, and security while remaining cost-efficient.This hands-on experience reinforces the practical knowledge of designing, deploying, and managing GenAI applications, making it a significant step forward in mastering modern application hosting GenAI solutions.